CyanideCN/PyCINRAD/README.md

 #### Radar mosaic

-`cinrad.calc.GridMapper` can merge different radar scans into a cartesian grid.
+`cinrad.calc.GridMapper` can merge different radar scans into a cartesian grid, also supports CR.

 #### Hydrometeor classification